 Making friends in Switzerland

-Whatever the rules are, Switzerland offers an orderliness that cannot be so easily found in other countries.
+Whatever the rules are, Switzerland offers organisation that cannot be so easily found in other countries.
 Public transport is extremely dependable.
 The Swiss are proud of their country and mostly satisfied with how it is run.
-Some fear that outsiders will spoil the status quo and hence, there can be apprehension towards foreigners.
+Some fear that outsiders will spoil the status quo, so there can sometimes be apprehension towards foreigners.
 This can be overcome by a willingness to integrate by speaking the local language and playing by the rules.

 ►Read the guide to Transport and Driving in Switzerland to learn about the best ways to get around the country

 "The biggest adjustment was being away from nearly everyone I’ve ever known and also learning the language.
 I hated not being able to communicate what I thought and felt!
 For me, the most shocking was the animosity people felt towards Americans.
 I had never felt that kind of prejudice before.
 It took me a while to realize that it wasn’t necessarily against me, it was a reaction to things that they had seen in movies and on TV that they thought were true."

 Check out our interview with American expat Melissa to learn more about the expat lifestyle in Switzerland.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Switzerland.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023